tldr-pages/tldr/pages/osx/pkgutil.md

 > Query and manipulate Mac OS X Installer packages and receipts.

-- List package ids for all installed packages:
+- List package IDs for all installed packages:

 `pkgutil --pkgs`